willstepp/writings/joseph-the-son/jts-notes.md

 PART ONE:

 (4000) 1: Walking home from school, dog, minister Jacob, censure.
+    Introduction to Joseph, boys from trailer park (Jesse), Jacob

 (3000) 2: Going home with Jacob, speak with mother, invitation to fall festival.
 Flirtations.
 Car broken down, something simple but out of price range to fix.
 Jacob offers to fix.
 Drives it back to his place.
 “What a kind-hearted man.”
+Joseph runs to his room and weeps into the pillow.
+  Introduction to Beth, Kenneth, and Lizzie (you're bald)

 (4000) 3: At work on Jacob’s farm Tearing up garden.
 Preparing for festival.
 Jacob at work on car for Beth.
 Fight with Jesse (calls him bastard boy).
+"What will it take for you boys to learn?"

 (4000) 4: Cornucopia: Drives car.
 Meet youth minister and wife, apple bobbing, pumpkin rolling, apple cider.
 Minister Jacob moved to help Joseph’s family.
 Margaret weeps out loud.

 (4000) 5: At work on Jacob’s farm, the dead chickens found.
 Other boys absent.
 Asked to find culprit.
 Invitation to dinner.
 You did good today, I’m proud of you.
 Gives pocket knife here.
-Tell no one.
-Maybe it will come in handy.
+"Tell no one."

 (4000) 6: Dinner with Jacob, dancing with mother, argument with grandpa.
 Sent to bed, making noise (telling stories about their father, a sailor), grandfather whips Lizzie.
 Joseph cleans room.
+"Think I don't know.
+Think I don't know that you laugh at me.
+I know more than you think I do.
+Think I was always old?
+Think my mind was always confused?
+Once I was strong.
+Once I was witty.
+Made jokes.
+Once I felt pity for the aged and the poor.
+With a solemn and respectful face I gave money to those in need.
+In so many small ways I lorded it over them.
+All the time welling up with pride at my goodness, sometimes to the verge of tears at my benevolence.
+How vain I was.
+How useless and vain.
+What did I know about loss then?
+It all goes to shit.
+God and Jesus and the Holy Ghost.
+Virgin birth.
+Walking on water.
+The resurrection.
+That's the lie.
+The only truth in this world is disintegration.
+There will be no reunion.
+What is gone will not come again."

+"Respectfully sir, you are mistaken.
+And I've dedicated my life to sharing the Good News that has been revealed to us through the life and death of our Savior, Jesus Christ.
+That is my belief."

+"Respectfully sir, it doesn't matter what you believe.
+And it doesn't matter what I believe.
+It only matters what is."

 (4000) 7: Hunting for clues with Lizzie on Jacob’s farm.
 Uses knife for something.
 Onto road.
 Back home, grandpa takes to feed horses, Joseph breaks fence.
 “We’ll fix it tomorrow.”
 “You’re old enough for this now.”
 Grandpa gives rusty pocket knife.
 Joseph rises in the night and buries Jacob’s new knife forever.
 Looks up at the stars, imagines what it must be like on Jupiter (unnamed).